robinosaurus/jobs_ac_uk/README.md

 # jobs_ac_uk
 Custom search and url getter for jobs.ac.uk (python)

 Useful if (like me) you find the default search on jobs.ac.uk total trash.

+First useful things I've written.

 On top of default search this adds:
   1) ability to filter out low grade jobs with a high upper salary that make up the majority of results for me.